gvwilson/thirdbit/src/fiction/cloudherd/index.md

 It was a statement, not a question.

 Noxy nodded.
-"He wasn't really a magician.
+"He wasn't really a magician,
+not like Yangyal's trying to be.
 He just picked up a few things in Garheim before he met my *amma*.
 He asked the tralpa for help,
 but *he* was no use,